Our outpatient clinic for uterine adenomyosis

 A type of tissue called uterine endometrium, which covers the inner surface of the uterus, repeats a cycle of growth and exfoliation through the action of female hormones (estrogen and progesterone) secreted by ovaries.
 Menstruation occurs when this tissue sheds off.
 It is not problematic if the endometrium stays inside the uterus, but it sometimes develops in other sites.
 The commonest site is the ovaries.
 If endometrial tissue develops in an ovary, the same phenomenon as menstruation occurs and blood accumulates in the organ.
 As the old blood gradually pools, the ovary becomes swollen and adhesion occurs with surrounding organs such as uterus, peritoneum and rectum, causing menstrual pain.
 This disease is called uterine endometriosis (hereinafter, referred to as endometriosis).
 The swelling of the ovary is called a chocolate cyst as the old blood accumulated in this condition looks like chocolate.

 The cause of endometriosis is unknown.
 There are two hypotheses; the first is that menstrual blood flows backward into the peritoneal cavity through the fallopian tube, and the endometrium contained in the blood attaches to the ovary tube and proliferates; the second is that a part of ovarian tissue changes into endometrium for some reason.
 The endometrium which develops at sites other than the inner surface of the uterus is called ectopic endometrium.
 It can also develop in the uterine muscle and in such cases is called uterine adenomyosis (hereinafter, referred to as adenomyosis).
 Endometriosis which develops outside the uterus used to be called external endometriosis, and endometriosis which develops inside the uterus was called internal endometriosis.
 However, considering that these two diseases develop in completely different ways, it is not appropriate to call them by the same name, and internal endometriosis is now called uterine adenomyosis.
 Therefore, uterine adenomyosis is not a rare disease and has always existed, although the name itself is new and hence not yet well known.
-The mechanism of development of adenomyosis is different from endometriosis in that, for some reason, the normal uterine endometrium moves deep inside the uterine muscle.
-Intense menstrual pain is induced when the depth exceeds 80% of the uterine muscle thickness.
+Recently, it has been revealed that adenomyosis develops from two different origins, one from the endometrium (subtype 1) and the other from uterine surface endometriosis (subtype 2).
 Usually, the entire uterus grows and the amount of menstruation increases.

 2.Symptoms of uterine adenomyosis